nicodoggie/bastion-falls/content/characters/avis-savoy.md

 *Avis Savoy* is the adopted daughter of [Otto Savoy](@/characters/otto-savoy.md) and [Beatrix Farnese](@/characters/beatrix-farnese.md), and youngest sister to [Oliver Savoy](@/characters/oliver-savoy.md) and [Oscar Savoy](@/characters/oscar-savoy.md).
 She was left at the doorstep of the [Savoy Patriarchal Residence](@/locations/savoy-patriarchal-residence.md) by an unknown individual.
 The Savoys took her in and raised her as their own.

+# Early Age

+# Transformation into a Celestial

+# Move to Tressemer

 {% spoilers() %}
 Notes: